PostHog/posthog.com/contents/blog/github-gitlab-feature-flags.md

 ---
-title: Lessons from how GitHub and GitLab use feature flags
+title: What you can learn from how GitHub and GitLab use features flags
-date: 2023-07-26
+date: 2023-07-31
 author: ["ian-vanagas"]
 showTitle: true
 rootpage: /blog